Last Year’s Winner: “The Handmaid’s Tale”

 “Game of Thrones.”
 “The Handmaid’s Tale.”
-The last two winners in this category are facing off for the first time in 2018, but they both have to get nominated before we can have the Emmy’s “Fight of the Century.”
-Both are eligible and looking strong, as “Game of Thrones” remains a cultural juggernaut and “The Handmaid’s Tale” moves forward with nearly all the creatives who made Season 1 great.
+It’s happening.
+The last two winners in this category are facing off for the first time this year, in the Emmy’s “Fight of the Century.”
+“Game of Thrones” has won the last two times it was nominated, but “The Handmaid’s Tale” took the crown when HBO’s blockbuster drama took the year off in 2017.

 Below are IndieWire TV Critic Ben Travers’ predictions for Outstanding Drama Series (listed in alphabetical order), which will be updated throughout the season.
 Make sure to keep checking IndieWire for all the latest buzz and highlights from the 2018 race, and read predictions in the rest of the categories, as well.